|

 decentralized nature of Git does make it far easier to migrate projects

 to other hosts, such as GitLab, an open source alternative to GitHub that you can run on your own server.
+In short, if GitHub as we know it went away, or under future

 financial pressures became an inferior version of itself, the world’s